 But before all of this, there was A&W Root Beer.
 In fact, the very first roadside root beer stand set up by Roy W. Allen—the ‘A’ n A&W (the ‘W’ would come from his business partner Frank Wright)—in Lodi in June of 1919.
 Six years later, Allen started franchising out A&W, establishing the first franchise restaurant chain in the United States of America.

-Now, I will admit, when I grew up as a kid, I didn’t care for the taste of root beer so much.
+Now, I will admit, when I was a kid, I didn’t care for the taste of root beer so much.
 It wasn’t bad, but if I had to choose between soft drinks, I’d have chosen Coke, Pepsi, Sprite, or Dr. Pepper.
 I suppose so does the rest of the country as those brands handily outsell A&W Root Beer.

 However, a friend in his 60s assures me that root beer was drunk “all the time” when he was growing up.
 I also have fond childhood memories of enjoying an occasional root beer float at friends’ birthday parties, which is an ingenious combination of vanilla ice cream and root beer.